Gingival (Gum) Grafting in Monmouth County

 Progressive Periodontics & Implant Dentistry provides gum grafting services in Eatontown and Howell, NJ.
 Call one of our two locations to learn more and schedule your appointment.

 Gum recession may be caused by aggressive tooth brushing, genetic predisposition, gum disease, or injury; but, whatever the reason, receding gums can be uncomfortable and put you at risk for additional damage to the teeth and bone structure.
-Gum grafting is a simple procedure used to repair areas of root exposure.
+There is an increased risk for root cavities.
+Gum is a simple procedure used to repair areas of root exposure.

-Also known as a soft tissue graft, a gum graft typically involves taking a graft from another part of the mouth—either gum tissue adjacent to the affected tooth (a tissue flap), the back of the mouth, or the roof of the mouth.
-A tissue flap is ideal, as the added tissue is still connected to the existing gums, which expedites healing and tissue growth.
-Another possible solution is a pedicle graft, a process in which the gum tissue around the exposed area is loosened and repositioned onto the exposed root.
+Also known as a soft tissue graft, a gum graft typically involves taking tissue from another part of the mouth—either gum tissue adjacent to the affected tooth (a pedicle flap), the back of the mouth, or the roof of the mouth.
+Another possible solution is a coronal pedicle graft, a process in which the gum tissue around the receded tooth sites is loosened and repositioned over the exposed root.
 A donor graft from a tissue bank may also be used when warranted.